Rohit K. Vartak

 news

-Jun 26, 2025 | Excited to share our latest work, ““What’s Up, Doc?”: Analyzing How Users Seek Health Information in Large-Scale Conversational AI Datasets”!
+| Jun 26, 2025 | Excited to share our latest work, ““What’s Up, Doc?”: Analyzing How Users Seek Health Information in Large-Scale Conversational AI Datasets”!
 Now available on arXiv🚀 |

-May 21, 2025 | 🚀 Just dropped: “ABBA: Highly Expressive Hadamard Product Adaptation for LLMs” is now on arXiv 📌 TLDR here |
+| May 21, 2025 | 🚀 Just dropped: “ABBA: Highly Expressive Hadamard Product Adaptation for LLMs” is now on arXiv 📌 TLDR here |

-Mar 13, 2025 | Excited to share our latest work, “Fed-SB: A Silver Bullet for Extreme Communication Efficiency and Performance in (Private) Federated LoRA Fine-Tuning”!
+| Mar 13, 2025 | Excited to share our latest work, “Fed-SB: A Silver Bullet for Extreme Communication Efficiency and Performance in (Private) Federated LoRA Fine-Tuning”!
 Now available on arXiv🚀 |

-May 15, 2024 | Accepted for Masters of Science in CS at Duke University |
+| May 15, 2024 | Accepted for MS in Computer Science program at Duke University |

-Jul 26, 2022 | Selected for IDDDP from Electrical Engineering to C-MInDS (AI/ML) at IIT Bombay |
+| Jul 26, 2022 | Selected for IDDDP from Electrical Engineering to C-MInDS (AI/ML) at IIT Bombay |